 The Department of Nursing is nationally accredited by the Commission on Collegiate Nursing Education (CCNE) 1 DuPont Circle, NW Suite 530 Washington, D.C.
 20036; telephone (202) 887-6791, until 2020.
 Its primary mission is the education of students who will serve as professional nurses in various health care delivery settings.
 This department offers a major in professional nursing supported by a concentration in the biological, physical and social sciences and a broad base of general education courses.
 Graduates of this program are awarded a bachelor of science degree with a major in nursing.
-Upon completion of the program, graduates are eligible to take the National Council Licensure Examination (NCLEX), administered by the New Jersey Board of Nursing, to become a registered professional nurse.
+Upon completion of the program, graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Nursing courses include a clinical laboratory component in which faculty guide students in the development and application of knowledge and skills in a variety of health care settings.
 An on-campus learning center provides a large inventory of audiovisual materials, carrel room, computer laboratory, hospital equipment, and supplies for student laboratory experiences.

 Undergraduate application deadlines: